Gibberlings3/Skills-and-Abilities/README.md

 ### Physical Attacks Break Time Stop (Completed - Next Release)

-If a creature is attacked during a Time Stop, they will break free and become immune to the effects of the Time Stop for the next round.
+If a creature is attacked and physically damaged during a Time Stop, they will break free and become immune to the effects of the Time Stop for the next round.

 ## Class Updates